zenml-io/blog.zenml.io/_posts/2022-02-15-aggregating-kpis.md

 One interesting learning during the development of this bot was that Google runs Python Cloud Functions as child threads in a [Flask](https://flask.palletsprojects.com/en/2.0.x/) server.
-This is mostly irrelevant to the user, however, it did interfere with the way Scrapy runs its web crawlers by default, using multiple threads for parallelization and signals to communicate result data between these threads.
+This is mostly irrelevant to the user, however it did interfere with the way Scrapy runs its web crawlers by default, using multiple threads for parallelization and signals to communicate result data between these threads.